 Tracy has achieved an “AV” Preeminent rating from Martindale-Hubbell.
 She has also been selected by Martindale-Hubbell as a Top Rated Lawyer in Labor and Employment.

-Tracy is the Chair of Weber Gallagher’s Pro Bono Committee and is a member of Weber Gallagher’s Diversity Committee.
+Tracy is the Chair of Weber Gallagher’s Pro Bono Committee and is a member of the firm’s Diversity Committee.

 Tracy A. Walsh

 Partner, Chair, Employment Group

-Obtained summary judgment, affirmed by the Third Circuit Court of Appeals, of disability discrimination and retaliation claims under ADA, PHRA, and FMLA for healthcare provider in a federal court case brought by a former employee.
+Obtained summary judgment, affirmed by the Third Circuit Court of Appeals, of disability discrimination and retaliation claims under ADA, PHRA and FMLA for healthcare provider in a federal court case brought by a former employee.